kcorra26/CheckersGroupGame/README.md

 Running the TUI
-To run the TUI, you will need the Time, Colorama, Typing and Click libraries installed.
-In the terminal from the root of the repository, run python3 tui.py --mode stub Other versions of the TUI have not been fully tested or implemented yet.
+To run the TUI in the terminal from the root of the repository, run python3 src/tui.py --mode mock
+Other versions of the TUI have not been fully tested or implemented yet.
 When prompted for a team, enter either "Red" or "Black".
+This will bring up a checkerboard with labels on the left and bottom of the board to signify square locations to move pieces to.
+While the pieces do not move, a set of locations marked as possible moves will be displayed as question marks.